Key takeaways

 If the app is built for Android specifically, it won’t run on iOS, and vice-versa.
 This means that the outsourcing development team should either have a cross-platform development expertise or provide you with both iOS and Android native developers.

-It’s a good sign if they can explain their choice of tech stack in relation to your app.
+It’s a good sign if the business partner can explain their choice of tech stack in relation to your app.
 However, more often than not, cross-platform development is beneficial for startup businesses.
-It contributes to speedy launch and saves your budget, while you get what looks and feels a lot like native applications — thanks to modern frameworks like React Native.
+It contributes to a speedy launch and saves your budget, while you get what looks and feels a lot like native applications — thanks to modern frameworks like React Native.
 For more details on cross-platform vs native debate — see the following article.

 Supports you after release

-With each new iOS or Android version, your app might face some technical glitches, and it’s important for an app development partner to offer post-production support.
+With each new iOS or Android version, your app might face some technical glitches, and it is important for an app development partner to offer post-production support.
 Make sure there will be a proactive team to make necessary changes and fix bugs.

 Has a great track record

-- User reviews in app stores.
+• User reviews in app stores.
 We’ve mentioned this one as a way to evaluate the company’s design expertise.
 Same with development — you can check if there are any persistent bug complaints.
-But don’t forget that people tend to complain more than they are to praise.
+Don’t forget that people tend to complain more than they praise.
 So a few bad reviews are normal, especially with thousands of active users.

 An impressive portfolio and perfect reputation are universal points, whether you’re building an app or a website.
 But they are still helpful for choosing a mobile agency, and if you’d like more ideas like that — have a look at our other article on a similar topic.